 BOB: And as he went through this, he went through a period of time where the centaur chess guys would always beat the supercomputer and when I say always, I think that it was like 70% and would always beat humans alone.
 And his hypothesis was that weak humans with strong algorithms would always beat strong algorithms alone or strong humans with weaker algorithms.

 BOB: DARPA said, let's test this hypothesis.
 And they took a series of players and they referred to these players as human players and the human players had an average of nine years of military experience.
 Then they would go against the expert players and the experts were guys with 29 years average military experience.
-And they gave the inexperienced guys a AI called brainstorm.
+And they gave the inexperienced guys an AI called Brainstorm.
 Storm is a stochastic campaign model that we run.
 And it says, how many airplanes will they lose?
-How many airplanes will we lose, and, simulates a campaign.
-And they made an AI that would nominate courses of action to the players and they played 30 games and it turned out that the inexperienced players with AI won 14 games and the experienced players with 29 years of experience won 16.
+How many airplanes will we lose, and simulates a campaign.
+And they made an AI that would nominate courses of action to the players, and they played 30 games and it turned out that the inexperienced players with AI won 14 games and the experienced players with 29 years of experience won 16.

 BOB: So essentially the rookies played the experts to withdraw using AI.
 And that's what both, I think the US and China see is, this is how AI will help us.